Responsive Images

 Before you provide different image sources in srcset

-, you need to understand what all sizes do you need based on the layout.
-It is going to be site-specific, meaning it is closely tied to your CSS.
+, you need to understand what sizes you need based on the layout.
+This is site-specific, meaning it is closely tied to your CSS.

-While calculating sizes, think in terms of image width relative to the viewport.
-For example - “My layout is such that my image is going to be roughly X percent of the viewport if the screen size is above Y px.”
+Here is a simple approach to this problem: While calculating sizes, think in terms of image width relative to the viewport.
+For example: “My layout is such that my image is going to be roughly X percent of the viewport if the screen size is above Y px.”

 Let’s understand this with a few examples.

-sizes="(min-width 1024px) 33vw, 95vw)"
+sizes="(min-width: 1024px) 33vw, 95vw"

 It means - “The image is in a three-column layout on a screen larger than 1024px.
 Otherwise, it is close to full viewport width leaving some space around it”.